 - Halloween House No. 6 Pattern PDF

-- Tracing paper (if tracing to the cardboard)
+- Carbon paper (if tracing to the cardboard)

 - Cardboard (this house needs to be made of cardboard because of the angled walls)

 - Cutting Mat

 - Craft knife and/or scissors or automatic cutting machine like a Cricut or Silhouette or Brother Scan and Cut

 - Aleene’s Tacky Glue or other white PVA glue

 - Various colors of paint – I use the Tim Holtz Distress Paint line because I love this range of colors so much and they work so well with Halloween stuff.
 I also use either white or black gesso to prime my houses before I paint them.

 - Paintbrushes in different size (small pointy ones for details)

 - Halloween Embellishments of your choosing – I made polymer clay pumpkins, but here is another pumpkin option